[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 Our thanks to John Jordi of the Siskin Hospital for Physical Rehabilitation of Chattanooga, TN for providing this information about their inpatient lymphedema treatment program.

-My Fat Arms by Bonnie
+My Fat Arm by Bonnie

 My Lymphedema journey by Rebecca C.